lux4rd0/grafana-weatherflow-udp-aio/README.md

     docker-compose -f ./docker-compose.yml up -d

 This will start to download all of the needed application containers (Grafana and InfluxDB) and it builds the WeatherFlow UDP container.

+*Note, this project is built and tested on Linux CentOS 7.*

 **Grafana Dashboards**